+Brockenhurst - officially named the most beautiful place to live in the UK.
 Brockenhurst, New Forest, Hampshire, lies within the Heritage Area of the New Forest - William the Conqueror's forest is a unique landscape of international renown.
-The European Union is funding work to restore and preserve this.
 Europe's largest surviving area of ancient pasture woodland.
-Consideration is being given to creating a National Park.
-The New Forest is all around you and wild ponies, deer and cows roam at will.
+Brockenhurst is within the New Forest National Park.
+In Brockenhurst the New Forest is all around you and wild ponies, deer and cows roam at will.
 The Rhinefield Ornamental Drive is worth a visit, especially when the rhododendrons are in bloom in the spring.

 Although set in a delightful forest environment, Brockenhurst has road and rail communications with the rest of the country that rival what is found in many large towns.
 The M3 motorway access to the M27 from junction 13 and via junction 1 on the M27 there is access to the A337, Cadnam, Lyndhurst, Brockenhurst, Lymington Road.